itsschwer/tradesteal/README.md

 - Clearing the scheduled `tick` function
 - Running `clean`
 - Removing the `sts_score` scoreboard objective
-- Killing all anchors
 - Removing `sts_recipient` and `sts_donor` tags from villagers

-*Note that since it is possible that unloaded chunks contain anchors and tagged villagers, this can't guarantee to completely remove the presence of this datapack (i.e. some villagers may remain tagged and some marker area effect clouds may still exist).*
+*Note that since it is possible that unloaded chunks contain tagged villagers, this can't guarantee to completely remove the presence of this datapack (i.e. some villagers may remain tagged).*

 ### Internal

-#### `anchor_broken`
-Called from `anchor_tick` when the corresponding Crying Obsidian is broken.

-Handles removing the presence of the relevant anchor.

-#### `anchor_tick`
-The update loop for each anchor.
-Handles finding the recipient and donor villagers for trade merging, checking if the anchor should be destroyed, and initiating trade merges.

 #### `counter_cycle_array_loop`
 Used by `operate` to handle trade merging logic.